na-na-hi/renget/archive/mpcs.md

 ### Elliot [OC] [Male] [Femboy] [Step Brother] [NEW]

->Elliot (Eli for short) is your cute, playful, and secretly sadistic step brother.
+>**Elliot** *(Eli for short) is your cute, playful, and secretly sadistic step brother.
 He has been attracted to you for years now, and is finally making his move.
-Character Requested by Moomin :evielove:
+Character Requested by Moomin*

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/gqy4qw.json)